 The three boys shuffled out of the Deputy’s office with glum faces.

 “So what now?” asked Marcus as they walk through the rows of desks toward the lobby.

-Wade grew a toothy smile.
+Wade grew a toothy grimace.
 “Does your dad still have that chainsaw in the garage?”